neondatabase/website/content/docs/guides/wundergraph.md

 Once the deployment is ready, navigate to the **Operations** tab.
 You should see the new endpoint that you created and added to your application.
 Click it to see your data in real time.

-This was only a brief demonstration, but you can clearly see the power of Neon and WunderGraph.
+This was a brief demonstration, but you can clearly see the power of Neon and WunderGraph.
 You can now easily deploy fully serverless apps in minutes.

 ## Key takeaways